ClaudioZandonella/trackdown/paper/paper.md

 ## Download File {#ex-download}

-At some point, you will want to add some code to the document to include figures, tables, or analysis results.
+At some point, you will want to add some code to the document to include figures, tables, and/or analysis results.
 This should not be done in Google Docs, instead, you should first download the document.
 Accept/reject all changes made to the document in Google Docs, then download the edited version of the document from Google Drive using the function `download_file()`:

 ```r